metabrainz/listenbrainz-server/docs/dev/json.rst

 ``artist_name`` and ``track_name`` elements must be simple strings.

-The payload will also include the ``listened_at`` element which must be an integer representing the Unix time when the track was listened to.
-The minimum acceptable value for this field is :data:`~webserver.views.api.LISTEN_MINIMUM_TS` The only exception to this rule is when the listen is being played right now and has been retrieved from the endpoint to get listens being played right now.
-The ``listened_at`` element will be absent for such listens.
+The payload should also include the ``listened_at`` element, which must be an integer representing the Unix time when the track was listened to.
+The minimum accepted value for this field is :data:`~webserver.views.api.LISTEN_MINIMUM_TS`. playing_now requests should not have a ``listened_at`` field

 Add additional metadata you may have for a track to the ``additional_info`` element.
 Any additional information allows us to better correlate your listen